awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 1. \(Recommended\) Repeat these steps in each AWS Region to ensure that GuardDuty is automatically enabled on any new account, in every Region\.

-When this setting is enabled, all new accounts that are created in, or added to, the organization are dded as a member accounts of the organization’s GuardDuty delegated administrator and GuardDuty is enabled in that Region\.
+When this setting is enabled, all new accounts that are created in, or added to, the organization are added as a member accounts of the organization’s GuardDuty delegated administrator and GuardDuty is enabled in that Region\.
 When the number of member accounts reaches the limit of 5000, the Auto\-enable feature is automatically turned off\.
 If an account is removed and the total number of members decreases to fewer than 5000, the Auto\-enable feature turns back on\.\.

 ## Designate a Delegated Administrator and add Member Accounts \(API\)<a name="organization_thru_api"></a>